mlalicea/agent_based_modeling/Project_3.md

 ![](project_3/output.gif)

 ## Voronoi polygons of Siraha, Nepal
-*At the level of your selected, higher resolution administrative subdivision (where you produced defacto descriptions of settlements), use the center points of each settlement to produce a tesselation of voronoi polygons.
-Similar to your analysis of the higher level administrative subdivisions, address the following.*
 To look more granularly at movement in Nepal, I created a tesslation of voronoi polygons representing Siraha-- an adm3 district in Nepal.
 The voronoi polygon plot illustrates the main settlements in Siraha and their center points.

 ![](project_3/sir_vornoi.png)

-Using this information and by calculating the distance between each settlement, I could begin to build an od matrix for this higher resolution subdivision.
-To produce an OD matrix for Siraha, I would also have to find migration data at the adm3 level and data for another varaible that provides information on the attractiveness of each district.
+Using the information about main settlements and their center points, and by calculating the distance between each settlement, I could begin to build an od matrix for this higher resolution subdivision.
+To produce an OD matrix for Siraha, I would also have to find migration data at the adm3 level and data for another varaible that provides information on the attractiveness of the subdivisions.
 For example, Siraha has a famous border crossing that would cause a lot of in/out migration into the area.
-I do not have this data, but it would significantly improve my model results.
-With information about the distance between each subdivision, border crossings and other important hubs of transportation, and migration data, I could successfully create an od matrix.
+Nepal is very mountainous, and as such has a limited number of major roads and transporation hubs (like the Siraha border crossing).
+Therefore, transportation infrastructure would play a large role in migration patterns.
+Transportation information could be easily obtained through the road data I used in project 1 and would significantly improve my model results.
+With information about the distance between each subdivision, transportation hubs, and migration data, I could successfully create an od matrix.

 *How would you modify the number of points departing from each origin?
 How would you determine each points destination?*